 Our "OverHaul" Online Permitting Web site will streamline your Oversize/Overweight vehicle permitting process.
 If you are moving a vehicle and/or a non-divisible load on New Hampshire state maintained highways and you exceed the legal requirements, you can now apply for your permits online, 24 hours a day, 7 days a week.

-Please scroll down and check for any Important Announcements/Notices before reading and accepting the terms and conditions and before proceeding to OverHaul to process your permits.
+Please scroll down and read any Important News and Announcements before reading and accepting the terms and conditions and before proceeding to OverHaul to process your permits.

-ATTENTION ALL (NETC) NEW ENGLAND TRANSPORTATION CONSORTIUM PERMIT APPLICANTS, effective November 1, 2013, both the MassDot and Vermont DMV will no longer be participating in the multi-state consortium.
+- (NETC) NEW ENGLAND TRANSPORTATION CONSORTIUM: As of November 1, 2013, both the MassDot and Vermont DMV will no longer be participating in the multi-state consortium.
 All applicants will need to order Single State permits for each of those states.

-ATTENTION ALL PERMIT APPLICANTS MOVING OVERWEIGHT LOADS: The New Load/Axle Weight Criteria went into effect as of April 05, 2010.
+- OVERWEIGHT LOADS: Effective April 05, 2010, Load/Axle Weight Criteria went into effect.
 Individual carriers can find information on how to use the new Bridge Overweight Permit Review (BOPR) software that the Department has created for public use at the NHDOT Bridge Design Web page.